tbenade/wercker-devcenter/source/articles/languages/php.md

 	    	pear install pear/PHPDoc
 	    	phpenv rehash

-After install you should refresh your path by executing an `php rehash`.
+After the install, you should refresh your path by executing a `php rehash`.

 ### Installing pyrus packages